OpenMW/openmw/docs/source/reference/documentationHowTo.rst

 The premise of this guide is that you would like to help out the OpenMW project beyond play-testing for bugs and such, buuuuut you're like me and don't really know how to code.
 This has the rather pesky side effect of you not really knowing about all the tools like GitHub and such.
 While many of these tools are super handy and great to know how to use, not everyone has the actual need and desire to learn the ins and outs of them.
 Since we would like as much help fleshing out the user documentation as possible, I wrote this guide to lower the barrier of entry into contributing to the project.

-HOWEVER, as much as I will try to guide you through all the tedious setup and day-to-day stuff, you will eventually have to learn to write using ReST (reStructuredText) formatting.
-Since you're probably like me when I started helping and don't know wtf ReST is, it's an incredibly simple language that is easy to read in plain text form that can then be converted automatically into different types of documents like PDFs and html for webpages.
+*However*, as much as I will try to guide you through all the tedious setup and day-to-day stuff, you will eventually have to learn to write using ReST (reStructuredText) formatting.
+Since you're probably like me when I started helping and don't know wtf ReST is, never fear.
+It's an incredibly simple language that is easy to read in plain text form that can then be converted automatically into different types of documents like PDFs and html for webpages.

 So here's what you're gonna be learning how to set up: